redox-os/website/content/news/this-month-260331.md

 - (libc) Landon Propes fixed a bug in `fgetws` where it was returning `NULL` when first reaching `EOF`.
 Now it only returns `NULL` on error.
 This was causing many failures on tests that should have otherwise passed.
 - (libc) Mustafa Oz implemented integer overflow handling in the `select()` function
 - (libc) Benton60 improved and fixed hang in `recvfrom` by routing through the new `recvmsg` handler
-- (libc) auronandace migrated some header files to their `cbindgen` configuration
+- (libc) auronandace eliminated some C header file fragments by including definitions in the `cbindgen` configuration file
 - (libc) auronandace fixed a bug in `inet_pton` when there are too many leading zeros in an octet
 - (libc) auronandace fixed the `strncmp` checking in `getgrnam_r`
 - (libc) auronandace started a Rust-based math header